error-tracker/yii2-log-target/README.md

 ## Disabling

-You can disable your log target by using the [method documented by Yii2](https://www.yiiframework.com/doc/guide/2.0/en/runtime-logging#toggling-log-targets).
+Disable your log target by using the [method documented by Yii2](https://www.yiiframework.com/doc/guide/2.0/en/runtime-logging#toggling-log-targets).
-You can also disable the target by setting the `enabled` property in the configuration.
-The below config will only enable the logger if your application is in a production environment.
+Optionally disable the target by setting the `enabled` property in the configuration.
+The below config only enables the logger if your application is in a production environment.

 ```php